2ndSightLab/ai-tracker/fixed.md

 ## Today's objectives:

-🟡 if account role-proflie not set create or assist user to create or select

-🟡 Test and fix deploy each resource, then verify, then delete

 🟡 Add resource specific actions (like route 53 register domain), user can choose action for resource...

 🟡 Wrong IP in admin user policy

-🟡 Per account / per KMS key fail
+🟡 Fix KMS key deployment

-🟡 remove SECURITY_ACCOUNT_ID, etc. in delegate scripts, + configure > all these can be replaced with the deploy acct id
+🟡 remove SECURITY_ACCOUNT_ID, etc. in delegate scripts, + configure > all these can be replaced with the deploy acct name/id

 🟡 No deploy action available for Delegate Org Admin

 🟡 log bucket script not ipmelmented

-🟡 Menu numbers are not aligned > chose 6 resource and tried to deploy 7

 🟡 Backup env should create a backup account for each env (confirmed by user), kms, iam

 🟡 Remove Select Environment from deploy menu

-🟡 Multiple enter in some places

-🟡 Create new acount: ERROR: ou-acct-nms not set

 ## 6/27/2026

+🟢 Create new acount: ERROR: ou-acct-nms not set

+🟢 if account role-proflie not set create or assist user to create or select

 🟢 Menus: Again.
 See mistakes.
 Fixed to ask y/n before each reasource, pause after to see errors, if skip a resource go to the next one isntead of going back to the start.